CYMODEV/-Candy-and-Sweets-Economy-Platform-/README.md

 # Candy-Ecosystem-Platform-
 Public disclosure, funding statement, and value proposition for the Candyman platform.
-It’s structured in a way that investors, contributors, and developers can all quickly understand the vision, compliance posture, and opportunity.
-Here’s a GitHub‑ready README draft that combines a public disclosure, funding statement, and value proposition for the Candy ecosystem platform.
-It’s structured in a way that investors, contributors, and developers can all quickly understand the vision, compliance posture, and opportunity.
+It’s structured for investors, contributors, and developers can all quickly understand the vision, compliance posture, and opportunity.

 ---

-Candy Ecosystem Platform

-Public Disclosure

 Candy ecosystem platform is an experimental gamified economic engine designed to teach financial literacy while powering real‑world commerce.